bmoren/p5js-cheat-sheet/README.md

 With thanks to past cheat sheets like [Ryo Sakai's p5.js sheet](https://twitter.com/ryodejaneiro/status/827314983948210176) !

-Special thanks to Kenneth Lim @limzykenneth for initializing the HTML version which will make this cheat sheet much easier to translate.
+Special thanks to [Kenneth Lim](https://github.com/limzykenneth) for initializing the HTML version which will make this cheat sheet much easier to translate.